Assignment #1

 java.lang.AssertionError: The test is expecting the following output in the console, but it was not there:

-"There are no matching operators found."
+"There are no matching Pokemon found."

-to be printed in the console, but it was not there.
-This is because you have not implemented the logic for the SEARCH_OPERATORS
+This means that the test is expecting the output There are no matching Pokemon found. to be printed in the console, but it was not there.
+This is because you have not implemented the logic for the SEARCH_POKEMON command yet.

 Let’s try something.
-Go to the searchOperators()
+Go to the searchPokemon() method inside PokemonManagementSystem.java, and add the following code:

-public void searchOperators(String keyword) {
+public void searchPokemon(String keyword) {

 // TODO implement

-System.out.println("There are no matching operators found.");
+System.out.println("There are no matching Pokemon found.");

 }